 This video for Still Corners’ new single ‘Berlin Lovers’ is lovely.
 It was directed by Christian Sorensen Hansen and reminds me a bit of Christiane F, but without the heroin.
 Imagine that Christiane F. and Detlev are a lot more innocent – just two regular teens who don’t inject smack into their veins, or give strangers handjobs for drug money – and this is pretty much it.
 Considering the song is called ‘Berlin Lovers’, perhaps the similarities aren’t even a coincidence.
 Either way, I like it.

-Posted in Writing, Music, Photography, Film
+Posted in Film, Music, Photography, Writing

 Posted in Art, Culture, Design, Politics, Writing

 Tagged 2009, 2013, air pollution, casualties of war, children's toys, Christian Aid, climate, climate change, Climate Change Conference, coal power, conversation piece, Ctrl.Alt.Shift, design studio, diorama, Dorothy, Dorothy Film Map, Dorothy online shop, Dorothy Song Map, environment, globe, Leonie Cumiskey, limited edition, Manchester, miniature, model, nostalgia, politics, pollution, power station, prints, snow globe, toy soldier, toys, UK, United Nations, war, war veterans, writing